-A Rehabilitation Management Plan (RMP) has been prepared by WCPL in accordance with the NSW Resources Regulator (NSW RR) Form and Way-Rehabilitation Management Plan for Large Mines (NSW RR, July2021).
-The RMP has been developed to satisfy the conditions of Mining Leases (ML) ML1573, ML 1779 and ML1795 and Condition 64, Schedule 3 of Development Consent (SSD-6764) requiring the development of an RMP.
+The Rehabilitation Management Plan (RMP) was prepared by WCPL in accordance with the NSW Resources Regulator (NSW RR) Form and Way-Rehabilitation Management Plan for Large Mines (NSW RR, July2021).
+The RMP was developed to satisfy the requirements of Condition 64, Schedule 3 of Development Consent (SSD-6764).
+The development of the RMP also satisfies the requirements of Mining Leases (ML) ML1573, ML 1779 and ML1795.
+The initial RMP was finalised on the 01 July 2022.